Transportation in Colombia

 12 lines and 148 stations

 Buses run frequently and are inexpensive.
-A ride costs COP2450-COP2650, around €0.75.
-(2022 prices) There are dedicated TransMilenio lanes, allowing buses to bypass traffic.
+A ride costs COP2950, around €0.75.
+(2024 prices) There are dedicated TransMilenio lanes, allowing the buses to bypass traffic.
 Generally, buses run between 5 a.m. and 0 a.m.
-Monday through Saturday and between 6 a.m. and 11 p.m. on Sundays, but this may vary by bus line.
-During peak hours (5:00am-9:00am and 4:00pm-7:00pm) the buses are very full.
-Traveling off-peak is cheaper and quieter.
-Traveling with luggage in the TransMilenio is not recommended at busy times.
+Monday through Saturday and between 6 a.m. and 11 p.m. on Sundays, but this can vary by bus line.
+During peak hours (5:00am-9:00am and 4:00pm-7:00pm), buses are very full.
+Traveling outside peak hours is cheaper and quieter.
+Traveling with luggage on the TransMilenio is not recommended at busy times.

 To decongest the bus network (Transmilenio carries over 2 million passengers per day), there are plans to expand Bogotá’s bus network with a subway line.